The views expressed by the host of this show documented to be almost always right, 99.7% of the time.

 And the pictures are of sad, very sad middle class people.

-Now here's the thing about this story.
+Now, here's the thing about this story.

-There's no connection made whatsoever between Obama economics and this New York Times story about the sad plight of the middle class.
+And here in this story about the shrinking middle class and people falling out of it instead of climbing up in it, there's no connection made whatsoever between Obama economics and this New York Times story about the sad plight of the middle class.

-You know what the story is about?
+You know what this story is about?

 This story is about the New York Times being so happy Obama's talking about it.